Alfred Apps: Key player in leadership contests

+Party president, 2009 to 2012

+Apps was acclaimed as president of the Liberal Party of Canada at the party's May 2009 convention held in Vancouver.
+At the same convention, candidate Ignatieff he and Davey ushered onto the scene was confirmed as party leader without contest, after rivals Dominic Leblanc and Bob Rae both withdrew from the contests a few months earlier.

-On March 31, 2009, he was acclaimed as President of the Liberal Party of Canada.
-As President, he was responsible for guiding the party through the first phase of rebuilding following the May 2, 2011 general election and was responsible for the publication of the Party's "Roadmap to Renewal", together with a paper entitled "Building a Modern Liberal Party".
+Following the party's historic defeated in the 2011 election, Apps as party president was responsible for steering the party through the first phase of rebuilding and for the publication of the Party's "Roadmap to Renewal", together with a paper entitled "Building a Modern Liberal Party".
 His term concluded at the Liberal Biennial Convention in Ottawa on January 15, 2012 where party members approved several modernizing reforms to the party's structure as well as a policy resolution to legalize the use of cannabis.
-He was succeeded by Mike Crawley who was elected in a very competitive 5-way race, defeating former Deputy Prime Minister Sheila Copps.
+He was succeeded by Mike Crawley, who was elected at the 2012 convention in a competitive 4-way race over former Deputy Prime Minister Sheila Copps.